HomeDing/homeding.github.io/elements/displaydot.md

 # The DisplayDot Element

 ::: excerpt displaydot
-The DisplayDotElement allows sending a boolean value to the display and place it at a specified position as a shallow or filled dot.
+The DisplayDotElement allows sending a boolean value to the display and place it at a specified position as a shallow or filled dot/circle.
 The value can be changed by using an action.
 :::